lexibank/tlopo/out/vol1/chapter6.md

-Alongside &ast;qataq, PAn also had a term &ast;qetaq, which retained its verbal use in POc, referring specifically to raw meat, fish and shellfish, and to the eating of such foods:
+Alongside _&ast;qataq_, PAn also had a term _&ast;qetaq_, which retained its verbal use in POc, referring specifically to raw meat, fish and shellfish, and to the eating of such foods:

 <table>
 <tr>